-Raise Up Missouri is a left-of-center nonprofit created in 2017 to support the successful campaign to raise Missouri’s statewide minimum wage in 2018 (Proposition B).
-The proposed changes set the minimum wage increase to $12 per hour by 2023.
+Raise Up Missouri was a left-of-center nonprofit created in 2017 to support the successful campaign to raise Missouri’s statewide minimum wage in 2018 (Proposition B).
+The proposal set the state’s minimum wage increase to $12 per hour by 2023.

-Raise Up Missouri procures funds primarily from out-of-state left-wing interest groups that critics have criticized as “dark money” organizations, most prominently the Sixteen Thirty Fund.
-Local and national labor unions, including the United Food and Commercial Workers, SEIU Healthcare Illinois/Indiana, and SEIU Local 1 have also funded Raise Up Missouri.
+Raise Up Missouri procured funds primarily from out-of-state left-wing interest groups that critics have criticized as “dark money” organizations, most prominently the Sixteen Thirty Fund.
+Local and national labor unions, including the United Food and Commercial Workers, SEIU Healthcare Illinois/Indiana, and SEIU Local 1 also funded Raise Up Missouri.

 Raise Up Missouri started in August 2017 as a campaign to raise the minimum wage in Missouri.
 Raise Up Missouri created the campaign in response to a move by then-Governor Eric Grietens (R) to block left-wing municipalities from raising local minimum wages above the state-set level.
 The campaign launch was backed by Kansas City AFL-CIO, SEIU Local 1, Stand Up Kansas City, and Missouri Jobs with Justice.

 Raise Up Missouri later pushed a ballot measure closely tied to the contested 2018 U.S. Senate race of incumbent Senator Claire McCaskill (D-MO.) against then-State Attorney General Josh Hawley (R).
 Senator McCaskill was the highest profile official from Missouri to support Raise Up Missouri’s campaign for Proposition B. Raise Up Missouri raised a total of $6.99 million for Proposition B.